Code-Institute-Submissions/east-africa-safari/README.md

  __Feedback form__
  * This section is a feedback form for the users to send their feedback.
- * It starts with a feedback form at the left and an image at the right.
+ * It starts with an image at the left and a feedback form at the right.
+ * The feedback form has a hover state.
  * The user get to fill the form created by [EmailJs](https://www.emailjs.com/) where by upon submitting the message will be delivered to the developers email.